BrianSipos/dtn-demo-agent/README.md

-# Demo Convergence Layer Agent
+# Python implementation of basic BPv7-related protocols

 The demo TCPCL agent implements the corresponding specification draft.
 A TCPCL agent is symmetric, there is no notion of a single agent being a "server" or a "client".